- Practicing with Robinson Bradshaw

 Flexible Spending Account

 Our coverage begins on the date of hire.
-A benefit of 60 percent of monthly salary is provided up to $12,000 (offset by social security benefit).
+A benefit of 60% of monthly salary is provided up to $15,000 (offset by social security benefit).
 There is a 90-day waiting period from the time the disability begins before benefits are paid.

-After one year of continuous service, a salary continuation program goes into effect during the long-term disability plan’s 90-day waiting period.
+After one year of continuous service, eligible lawyers experiencing a short-term disability may receive salary continuation during the long-term disability plan’s 90-day waiting period.

 Lawyers are entitled to three weeks of vacation annually.

-The firm provides funds to pay for continuing legal education programs.
-The North Carolina State Bar requires that each lawyer complete a minimum of 12 hours of course credit per year.
+The firm provides access to numerous free continuing legal education programs and pays for approved attendance at CLE programs.
+The North Carolina State Bar requires that each lawyer complete a minimum of 12 hours of CLE per year.

 Bar Association Dues